Design your career Picture: Branding assignment by Raewyn Brandon

 This career is about finding effective design solutions and inventive problem-solving.
 You could also work on illustration and animation or digital design projects, depending on your skillset.

-The Bachelor of Media Arts (Visual Arts) has a pathway in Graphic and Digital Design.
-In this three-year degree, you'll design and create publications, packaging, logos, illustrations, typography, and other print-based projects, and learn practical skills working on a Mac computer with industry-standard software.
+The Bachelor of Design is a three-year degree, where you'll design and create publications, packaging, logos, illustrations, typography, and other print-based projects, and learn practical skills working on a Mac computer with industry-standard software.
 In your third year, you will have the opportunity to work in the industry, develop quality projects for your portfolio and display this at the end of year exhibition.
 Your study in Media Arts will be project-driven and involve collaboration with students from outside your field.
 You will gain insight, skills and techniques from other Media Arts disciplines and graduate with the ability and networks to apply those collaborative methods to your professional practice.

 Your tutors are active researchers and experienced designers.
 They regularly exhibit, present at conferences and are members of professional organisations relating to design.